-The beloved places that turn 100 years old in 2023 are Liseberg, Gothenburg Botanical Garden, Gothenburg Museum of Art, the Aquarium at the Maritime Museum, Slottsskogsvallen, Göteborgs konsthall and Göteborg Natural History Museum.
-They were all built for the great Anniversary exhibition in Gothenburg in 1923, when the city celebrated 300 years.
-It was also then when the parade street Avenyn got its current route and the School of Economics received its first students.
+The beloved places that turned 100 years old in 2023 were Liseberg, Gothenburg Botanical Garden, Gothenburg Museum of Art, the Aquarium at the Maritime Museum, Slottsskogsvallen, Göteborgs konsthall, and Göteborg Natural History Museum.
+They were all built for the great Anniversary exhibition in Gothenburg in 1923 when the city celebrated 300 years.
+It was also then when the parade street Avenyn got its current route, and the School of Economics received its first students.

-So 2023 is one long string of celebrations in Gothenburg!
-We celebrate that Gothenburg has turned 400 years old with an Anniversary Festival in Frihamnen on 2-5 June, an anniversary celebration that lasts all summer and a final weekend 31 August-3 September.
-And we’re celebrating all of our 100-year-old beloved venues throughout the year.
-Read all about it below!
+So 2023 was one long string of celebrations in Gothenburg!
+The city celebrated that Gothenburg turned 400 years old with an Anniversary Festival, June 2–5, an anniversary celebration that lasted all summer, and with a final weekend, August 31 – September 3.
+Additionally, all of the 100-year-old beloved venues were celebrated throughout the year, which you can read about below.

-Gothenburg Museum of Art shows the Gothenburg colorists
+Gothenburg Museum of Art showed the Gothenburg colorists

 The Gothenburg Museum of Art is one of Northern Europe’s foremost museums for visual arts.
 Here, works by masters such as Picasso, Rembrandt and van Gogh coexist with Nordic greats such as Carl Larsson and Sigrid Hjertén, alongside Swedish and international contemporary art.
 The museum was built for the Anniversary exhibition in 1923.
 The architecture is influenced by Roman antiquity but also links to Swedish classicism from the 1920s.